genXdev/GenXdev.Webbrowser/README.md

         Position?
 1
         Default value
         Accept pipeline input?       true (ByValue, ByPropertyName)
-        Aliases
         Accept wildcard characters?  false
     -Inspect [<SwitchParameter>]
-        Will cause the developer tools of the webbrowser to break, before executing the scripts, allowing you to debug it Required?                    false
+        Will cause the developer tools of the webbrowser to break, before executing the scripts, allowing you to debug it
+        Required?                    false
         Position?                    named
         Default value                False
         Accept pipeline input?       false
-        Aliases
         Accept wildcard characters?  false
     -AsJob [<SwitchParameter>]
         Will execute the evaluation as a new background job.